How to find where an image is used on a WordPress website

 Each method has its own benefits and drawbacks, so choose the one that best fits your needs and technical expertise.

-I recommend Image Source Control for teams and less technical editors since it indexes images on multiple posts and even outside of the content.
-When I am not sure if an image might be used outside of the content, I use the database search.
+I recommend Image Source Control for teams and less technical editors since it indexes images on multiple posts and outside the content.
+When unsure if an image might be used outside of the content, I use the database search.
 It takes significantly more time, so I only do it when there is a reason to think an image is used in unusual spots.

 By regularly monitoring and managing your site’s images, you can maintain a clean media library, improve site performance, optimize SEO, and ensure that your content remains up-to-date and relevant.